 Canadian employers are investing in innovative financial, physical and mental-health benefits to drive their attraction and retention efforts, according to a new survey by Mercer.

-The survey, which polled more than 300 employers, found 59 per cent said they’ve invested in employee discount programs, followed by budgeting and other financial wellness education and support (51 per cent) and financial coaching (36 per cent).
+The survey, which polled more than 300 employers, found 59 per cent said they’ve invested in employee discount programs, followed by budgeting and other financial wellness education and supports (51 per cent) and financial coaching (36 per cent).

 When it comes to mental-health benefits, respondents said they’ve invested in education on eliminating workplace stigma and raising awareness of self-care (64 per cent), virtual therapy (57 per cent), mental-health training for managers (49 per cent) and online assessments and resiliency training (48 per cent).